Piazzalab/sshicstuff/README.md

     -v, --version               shows the version

 The subcommands are:
     aggregate           Aggregate all 4C-like profiles on centromeric or telomeric regions.

     associate           Associate oligo/probe name to fragment/read ID that contains it.
+                        This will copy the oligo_capture.csv file and add a new columns with the fragment ID, start and end.

-    compare             Compare the capture efficiency of a sample with that of a wild type (may be another sample).
+    compare             Compare the capture efficiency of a sample with that of a wild type It may be another sample.

     coverage            Calculate the coverage per fragment and save the result to a bedgraph.

-    dsdnaonly           Filter the sparse matrix by removing all the ss DNA specific contacts.
-                        Retain only the contacts between non-ss DNA fragments.
+                        Coverage can be normalized and binned at different resolutions.

+    dsdnaconly          Keep only Hi-C (dsdna sites) reads from a sparse matrix file (i.e., remove all ssDNA reads).
+                        Generate a new sparse matrix file with only dsDNA reads.

-    filter              Filter reads from a sparse matrix and keep only pairs of reads that contain at least one oligo/probe.
+    filter              Filter reads from a sparse matrix and keep only pairs of reads that contain at least one oligo/probe (ssdna reads vs whole genome).

     genomaker           Create a chromosome artificial that is the concatenation of the annealing oligos and the enzyme sequence.

-    merge               Merge two or more sparse matrices into a single sparse matrix
+    merge               Merge multiple sparse matrix files into a single one.

-    pipeline            Run the entire pipeline from filtering to aggregation.
+    pipeline            Run the entire pipeline.
+                        It contains the following steps:
+                            - associate
+                            - dsdnaconly
+                            - ssdnaconly
+                            - coverage of dsdna and ssdna reads separately
+                            - filter
+                            - coverage of all reads at multiple resolutions
+                            - profile (4C-like)
+                            - stats
+                            - rebin
+                            - aggregate on centromeric and telomeric regions

+    oligo4sshic         generate oligonucleotides for single-strand Hi-C experiments (RUST based sub-module).

-    plot4C              Plot a 4C-like profile.
+    plot4c              Plot a 4C-like profile.
+Similar graph as those got with the 'view' interactive command (plotly).

-    plotmatrix          Plot a heatmap of the probes contacts matrix.
+    plotmatrix          Plot a contact matrix of contacts made between all the probes. (matplotlib)

     profile             Generate a 4C-like profile for each ssDNA oligo.

     rebin               Rebin change binning resolution of a 4C-like profile

-    ssdnaonly           Filter the sparse matrix by removing all the Hi-C (ds DNA) specific contacts.
-                        Retain only the contacts between ssDNA fragments.
+    ssdnaconly          Keep only ssDNA reads from a sparse matrix file (i.e., remove all dsdna reads).
+                        Generate a new sparse matrix file with only ssDNA reads.

     stats               Generate statistics and normalization for contacts made by each probe.

     subsample           Subsample and compress FASTQ file using seqtk.

-    view                Open a graphical user interface to visualize 4-C like profile.
+    view                Open a graphical user interface to visualize 4-C like profile (flask + dash + plotly).
+                        This will open a web browser with the 4C-like profile u created with the 'profile' command.
 ```